MikaRudovskyi/CurrXChangeBot/README.md

 - **aiohttp** — used for asynchronous HTTP requests to currency APIs.
 - **asyncpg** — asynchronous driver for **PostgreSQL**.
 - **python-dotenv** — for securely storing configuration variables.
+- **OpenAI GPT / AI integration** — provides on-demand explanations of currency rates directly in the chat.
 ---

 ## ⚙️ Setup and Run